-Ariel (Huguenot High School ’20) is pursuing degrees in political science and history at Eastern Mennonite University.
+Ariel (Huguenot High School ’20) studied political science and history at Eastern Mennonite University, where he received Cords of Distinction.

 Interview transcript: